How to Use the Learner Practice Tests

 You may bring a translator, but the translator is not allowed to help you during the test.

-If you are hearing impaired and have trouble reading, you may request an oral test with a certified ASL interpreter.
-Contact your local driver license office at least four business days prior to your visit.
+If you have trouble reading, you may ask for an oral test with a certified ASL interpreter.
+Contact your local driver license office at least four business days before you wish to take the exam.